--As a natural deterring of insects, lavender can also be sprayed in your garden to prevent bugs from eating your plants and vegetables.
+-As a natural deterring of insects, lavender essential oil can also be sprayed in your garden to prevent bugs from eating your plants and vegetables.

 -You can also use that spray on your counter tops in kitchens and bathrooms, along with door knobs to help kill germs.

--Spraying lavender on a pillow or putting a satchel underneath a pillow is said to help calm nerves at night, promoting a more peaceful sleep.
+-Spraying lavender essential oil or water on a pillow or putting a satchel underneath a pillow is said to help calm nerves at night, promoting a more peaceful sleep.

 -Some people apply lavender essential oil to the bottoms of their feet or in a foot bath.
 This is said to help promote calming, decrease fatigue and improve mood.

 -You can cook with lavender too!
 It also provides a refreshing taste when added to drinks.